Beck's Lake Site

 Jenny Davison, (email@example.com), 312-886-0184, 800-621-8431, ext.
 60184

 Contaminated sites placed on the EPA's National Priorities List are eligible for investigation and cleanup under EPA's Superfund program.
 Placing a site in the Superfund program allows for additional funding and resources, including enforcement.
 EPA's enforcement program seeks out those responsible for a hazardous waste site.
 Those responsible must either clean up the site or reimburse EPA for the cleanup.

-Beck’s Lake was added to the Superfund NPL on December 12, 2013 based on the Hazardous Ranking Score (HRS) generated for the site.
-The HRS score is the standard process for determining if a site qualifies for the NPL.
-The full HRS scoring package was made available to the public during the comment period for the Beck’s Lake NPL proposal and is available upon request.
-Putting a site on the National Priorities List enables federal enforcement authorities and funding sources that would otherwise not be available.
-This means that a very comprehensive investigation and, as needed, cleanup can be done, following nationally-recognized standards and guidance.
-EPA anticipates beginning the investigation within the year.
+The Beck’s Lake Site (the Site) was added to the Superfund NPL on December 12, 2013 based on the Hazardous Ranking Score (HRS) generated for the site.
+The HRS score is the standard process for determining if a site qualifies for the National Priorities List (NPL).
+Putting the Site on the NPL enables federal enforcement authorities and funding sources that would otherwise not be available.
+This means that a comprehensive investigation and, as needed, cleanup can be done, following nationally-recognized standards and guidance.
+U.S. Environmental Protection Agency continues to negotiate with the potentially responsible parties for the performance of the site investigation; the investigation will begin shortly after an agreement is reached.
 EPA will continue to work with the community to make sure that they are informed throughout the remedial process.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.